h2non/hu/README.md

 It's completely written in [Wisp][wisp], a homoiconic Clojure-like language which compiles into plain JavaScript that supports s-expressions and macros, allowing to extend the compiler features with own user code

+### Challenges

-Some of the ambitious and funny implementation goals are:
+Some of the ambitious and funny intended implementation goals are:

 - Assume it's a first-class functions only language
 - Pure functions and high-order functions